PM-Notes/Prince2/README.md

 2. Stage Plans - Initiation stage plan, then subsequent stage plans.
 3. Team Plans

-Exception Plans can be part of the Project or Stage plans. (( CHECK THIS ))
+Exception Plans can be part of the Project or Stage plans.

 > Without a plan there is no control